 The combination of a protective wall and an exhibition space makes the Alpinarium Galtür and its architecture unique in all of Europe.

-In the middle of Tirol’s Alpine landscape, visitors are treated to a close-up look at the lifestyle of prominent Austrians of the past.
-Innsbruck’s Hofburg, one of the three most important historical buildings in Austria, was once a favourite residence of the Habsburgs.
+Amidst Tirol’s Alpine landscape, visitors are treated to a close-up of the lives of prominent Austrians of the past.
+The Hofburg Innsbruck, one of Austria's three most important historical buildings, was once a favourite Habsburgs residence.